We use affiliate links and may receive a small commission on purchases. Read more about us.

 • The Double Shot is oval while The Single and The Half Shot’s barrels are round-shaped.

-In order to get a better understanding of the differences between these three models, we need to talk about shape first.
+To get a better understanding of the differences between these three models, we need to talk about shape first.

 Oval brushes have a larger surface area compared to round brushes.
-This helps oval brushes cover more hair in one brush stroke and make them superior in speed.
+This helps oval brushes cover more hair in one brush stroke and makes them superior in speed.
 Oval brushes are gentler on hair, they create less stress than round brushes.
 They are also best at boosting volume and creating loose waves.

-Round brushes, on the other hand, provide more tension to stretch and straighten curly hair.
+Round brushes, on the other hand, provide more tension to stretch and straighten hair.
 And they can really curl the hair.

 In light of this information,

 • The Double Shot has the largest diameter.
-It is ideal for creating smooth styles and loose, beach waves on long to medium hair with its wider base.
+It is ideal for creating smooth styles and loose, beach waves on long hair with its wider base.
 The Double Shot’s large surface area gently stretches strands and causes less stress than The Single Shot and The Half Shot.
-It was the fastest hair dryer we’ve tested.
+It was the fastest hair dryer brush we’ve tested.

 Bristles